flannelhead/flannelhead.github.io/posts/2016-03-06-photons-and-black-holes.md

 $$ \mathrm{d}s^2 = -\left(1 - \frac{1}{r}\right)\mathrm{d}t^2
 + \left(1 - \frac{1}{r}\right)^{-1}\mathrm{d}r^2
 + r^2  \, \mathrm{d}\phi^2.$$
 Much simpler, isn't it?
-From the symmetry of the Schwarzschild photons it follows that the geodesics will always be situated on some plane, i.e. they are orbits.
+From the symmetry of the Schwarzschild metric it follows that the geodesics will always be situated on some plane, i.e. they are orbits.
 Thus, we haven't lost any generality here.

 Let us then try our luck with the geodesic (Euler-Lagrange) equations $\eqref{eq:ele}$.
 The Lagrangian is
 $$ L = -\left(1 - \frac{1}{r}\right)\dot{t}^2